Quote Oversize/Overweight Loads In Seconds

 Schedule Region / Road Type Seasonal Window Current Status Notes

-• Southern Ontario: Annual and project overweight permits are not valid in March and April unless otherwise specified on the permit.
+• Southern Ontario: Annual and project overweight permits were not valid in March and April 2026 unless otherwise specified on the permit.
+Those months have passed.

-• Northern Ontario: Annual and project overweight permits are not valid in March, April, and May unless otherwise specified on the permit.
+• Northern Ontario: Annual and project overweight permits were not valid in March, April, and May 2026 unless otherwise specified on the permit.
+Those months have passed.

 • Single trip permits may be issued for moving overloads on highways not designated in Schedules 1, 2, or 3, subject to axle controls established by the Ministry of Transportation.